Coarse-Grained Methods for Heterogeneous Vesicles with Phase-Separated Domains: Elastic Mechanics of Shape Fluctuations, Plate Compression, and Channel Insertion: Introduction

-To quantitatively characterize our simulations and compare our results with continuum mechanics, we develop spectral analysis methods for mapping the shape of our vesicles to continuum descriptions.
-Our spectral approach of the vesicle shape is based on a spherical harmonics expansion and a mapping operator constructed using Lebedev quadratures~\cite{Lebedev1976, Lebedev1999, AtzbergerSoftMatter2016}.
-We use this approach along with results from statistical mechanics to analyze the passive thermal fluctuations of vesicles.
-We use these results to investigate the elastic bending modulus and other responses as we vary the vesicle size and phase concentrations.
+{To quantitatively characterize our coarse-grained models and simulation results, we develop spectral analysis methods based on the continuum mappings.
+The vesicle shape is characterized using spherical harmonics expansions of the mapping operator constructed using Lebedev quadratures~\cite{Lebedev1976, Lebedev1999, AtzbergerSoftMatter2016}.
+Results from statistical mechanics are used to analyze the passive shape fluctuations to estimate elastic bending moduli and other properties.
+This is studied when varying the vesicle size and phase concentrations.}

-For heterogeneous vesicles with molecular species having different preferred local curvatures, we investigate the roles of phase separation, membrane mechanics, and related geometric effects.
-We find the phase-coarsening into domains can stall at finite size as sub-domains form with sufficiently large curvature, consistent with~\cite{Baumgart2003,YuanMemMediated2011,YuanLAMMPS2017}.
-In the case of more extreme curvature differences between phases, we find that budding events can occur yielding small daughter vesicles.

-We perform further active studies of our heterogeneous vesicles.
-We perform experiments subjecting them to compression between flat plates.
-We also perform studies subjecting vesicles to insertion into slit-like channels.
-Associated with deformations of the heterogeneous vesicles, we find the phase domains can undergo significant rearrangements influencing mechanical responses.
-We find for our insertion experiments that domains can also undergo additional deformation-driven phase coarsening along with rearrangements during the changes in vesicle shape.
-We characterize quantitatively these behaviors showing how heterogeneity can significantly alter responses relative to homogeneous vesicles.
-We find that resisting forces to compression can become decreased in some instances relative to the homogeneous case.
-Our results for heterogeneous vesicles indicate some of the underlying mechanisms by which mechanical responses can differ significantly from those of homogeneous vesicles.

-We organize the paper as follows.
-In Section~\ref{sec:CG_model}, we present the coarse-grained model of the membrane.
-In Section~\ref{sec:methods}, we discuss our simulation approaches for assembly of spherical vesicles and sampling of the phase separation and shape fluctuations.
-In Section~\ref{sec:spectral_analysis}, we introduce spectral analysis methods for analyzing from passive thermal fluctuations the membrane elasticity and other geometric effects associated with the membrane mechanics.
-In Section~\ref{sec:results}, we discuss our results for (i) membrane elasticity vs vesicle size, (ii) two-point correlation functions for the undulations of homogeneous and heterogeneous vesicles, (iii) active compression of heterogeneous vesicles, and (iv) vesicle insertion into slit-like channels.
-Our results show some of the ways in which phase separation, elasticity, and geometry effects can interact in mechanical responses of heterogeneous vesicles.
+{In Section~\ref{sec:CG_model}, the coarse-grained model and numerical methods are discussed.
+In Section~\ref{sec:methods}, the simulation approaches are discussed.
+In Section~\ref{sec:spectral_analysis}, the spectral analysis methods are discussed.
+In Section~\ref{sec:results}, the results are discussed for the simulations of active deformations when vesicles are subjected to compressed between two plates or subjected to insertion into channels.
+The results show a few mechanisms by which phase-separated domains can impact the mechanical responses of heterogeneous vesicles relative to the homogeneous case.
+The developed approaches also can be used to study other experimental measurements and simulations for phenomena within heterogeneous membranes. }